West Union, South Carolina: Geography

 West Union is located along South Carolina Highway 11, mostly northeast of the highway's intersection with South Carolina Highway 28.
-The larger city of Walhalla borders the town to the west, and Lake Keowee lies just a few miles to the east.
+The city of Walhalla borders the town to the west.
+Clemson University, a major public research and education center, is 15 miles southeast, and the larger metropolitan area (of about 1 million residents) of the Upstate South Carolina begins in Easley, SC, approximately 15 miles east of Clemson.

+West Union sits at the foothills of the Blue Ridge Mountains, surrounded by Lake Keowee, Lake Hartwell, and forested landscapes that provide direct access to extensive outdoor recreation.
 According to the United States Census Bureau, the town has a total area of 0.8 square mile (2.0 km^{2}), all land.